Enilolade/git-demo-repo/README.md

 # Demo

-This is the demo for learning version control the right way.
+This is the demo for learning version control the right way!